BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

   - Handle mapping of Refund data during the export process.
   - After confirming the Sale Order, validating the Delivery Order, Creating the Return with its Return Reason, and then validating the Return, there we added a new field called "Refund Quantity With Amount" at the stock.picking level.
 If the boolean associated with this field is set to True, it allows the export of refunds to WooCommerce by clicking on the "Export Refund" boolean.
   - Added "Export Refunds" button at the backend level.
 This button facilitates the export of all eligible returns for refunds.

+* Import of Refunds:
+  - Enable the Import functionality in bad_connector_woocommerce to transfer Refunds from WooCommerce to Odoo.
+  - Handle mapping of Refund data during the Import process.
+  - After Import the Sale Order, Validating the Delivery Order, and Then Click on "Import Order" from Backend Level to import the refunds from WooCommerce.

 **Known issues/Roadmap**
 ************************